chowbein/dig-pokemon-explorer/README.md

 ## Challenges Faced and Solutions

 The entire app took ~10 hours to build and the most difficult part by far was trying to prioritize what was needed knowing full well that I won't be able to finish everything perfectly.
 A disciplined approach to choosing what's important to accomplish and not was key to addressing this.
-Specifically, I tried my best to make the end result something a person could actually make use of in addition to the requirements laid out.
+Specifically, I tried my best to make the end result something a person could actually make use of in addition fulfilling the requirements laid out.
 It is because of this that I chose to focus on implementing a team builder feature where the use case is a player trying to see and track what weaknesses and resistances their team currently has and provide them with an analysis on how it can be improved.

 This brings me to the second challenge – usability.
 I have not played Pokemon in more than 10+ years (I played Pokemon Emerald in a Gameboy emulator) and forgot how most of this stuff worked.
-It is because of this that I was not able to truly validate the real usefulness of the app and had to review how to build the best possible way to build a team:
+It is because of this that I was not able to truly validate the real usefulness of the app and had to review the best possible way to build a team:

 `https://www.quora.com/What-would-be-an-example-of-a-well-balanced-team-in-your-favorite-video-game-Pokémon-LoL-or-any-others-What-makes-it-so-balanced-How-do-you-counter-it-if-its-unbalanced`